K-JC/the-aqua-pool/README.md

 * The font and colour chosen contrasts well with the background.
 * The navigation links are clear and easy to understand.
 It is clear what the name of the swimming centre is and makes the different sections of the website easy to see and to find.

-## .
-Hero-Image
+## Hero-Image
 * The main image is positioned behind the pool name and navigation bar.
 It stretches across the width of the page while maintaining its quality.
 It gives the user that extra information about what this website is about.

 ![Home Headings](/assets/images/home-heading.PNG)
-## .
-Heading (Welcome to The Aqua Pool/Benefits) Section
+## Heading (Welcome to The Aqua Pool/Benefits) Section
 * The heading welcomes users to learn more about the centre.
 * Underneath the heading is a paragraph which explains to the user all the information they would need about that centre.
 From how big the pool is to how many lanes they can accommodate for.
 * Underneath the paragraph is another heading which is for the benefits of swimming.
 Then another paragraph, this gives the user that extra information on why swimming is such a good form of exercise mentally and physically.

 ![Information Sections](/assets/images/home-open-social-map-footer.PNG)
-## .
-Opening Times/Social Links Section
+## Opening Times/Social Links Section
 * In this section are the opening times and social media links for the centre.
 The opening times are clear and gives valuable information to the user on when the centre is open.
 * Also included are the social media links which allow the user to find the centre on Facebook, Twitter and Instagram.
 These all open up into separate web pages.

-## .Google Map Section
+## Google Map Section
 * In this section is the map which highlights Essex.
 Where this fictional swimming centre is based.
 The map is spread across the width of the page, the same as the hero image.
 So there is consistency in how the site looks.

-## .
-Footer (Copy Right)
+## Footer (Copy Right)
-*The footer consist of the copy right information for the centre.
+* The footer consist of the copy right information for the centre.
 This like the hero image and the map, is spread across the width of the page to give consistency to the page.
 The copy right information is positioned to the centre.

-## .Timetable Page Features
+## Timetable Page Features
 ![Timetable Page](/assets/images/timetable%20page.PNG)
 ![The Footer](/assets/images/the-footer.PNG)